skitscript/interpreter-test-suite/readme.md

-These prompts are similar to [InterpreterState](https://github.com/skitscript/types-nodejs/blob/master/InterpreterState/index.ts), excepting elements which are stateful such as flags.
+These prompts are similar to [InterpreterState](https://github.com/skitscript/types-nodejs/blob/master/InterpreterState/index.ts), excepting elements which are invisible to the user such as flags.